-Islamic Development Bank Institute (IsDBI)-International Centre for Education in Islamic Finance (INCEIF) Islamic Finance and Development Journal Retains Scopus Indexing
+Islamic Development Bank Institute (Isdbi)-International Centre For Education In Islamic Finance (INCEIF) Islamic Finance And Development Journal Retains Scopus Indexing

-(MENAFN- News.Africa-Wire) JEDDAH, Saudi Arabia, February 2, 2026/ -- The Islamic Development Bank Institute (IsDBI) () is pleased to announce that the International Journal of Islamic Finance and Sustainable Development (IJIFSD), published through a collaborative initiative between IsDBI and the International Centre for Education in Islamic Finance (INCEIF), continues to be indexed in the Scopus database following a successful post-rebranding re-evaluation.
+The Islamic Development Bank Institute (IsDBI) ( ) is pleased to announce that the International Journal of Islamic Finance and Sustainable Development (IJIFSD), published through a collaborative initiative between IsDBI and the International Centre for Education in Islamic Finance (INCEIF), continues to be indexed in the Scopus database following a successful post-rebranding re-evaluation.

 The Journal was rebranded from the ISRA International Journal of Islamic Finance (IJIF) in September 2024, to reflect an expanded and interdisciplinary scholarly scope that integrates Islamic finance, sustainability, and development-oriented research, while preserving full publication continuity and academic integrity.